Differences between URL formats for a Confluence Data Center pages

 Page Title ("Pretty") Format

-1 https://confluence.example.com/display/SPACEKEY/Page+Title
+https://confluence.example.com/display/SPACEKEY/Page+Title

 Whenever possible, Confluence will default to using this format to link to pages.
 This format contains the space key where the page resides, as well as the title of the page itself with some minor substitutions and URL encoding (e.g. spaces are replaced with "+" signs).
 This type of link allows users to identify what the linked content is about without needing to click on it.
 If the page title changes, the URL will likewise be updated to reflect the new title.
-If a user then tries to accesses a page with the old title in the URL, they will encounter a "Page not found" with a suggestion that the page may have been renamed, including a link to the new page.
+If a user then tries to access a page with the old title in the URL, they will encounter a "Page not found" with a suggestion that the page may have been renamed, including a link to the new page.

 • If the page title contains a URL reserved or unsafe character, such as (but not limited to):

-1 % & ? / \ ; " § + :
+% & ? / \ ; " § + :

-• if the page title contains non-latin characters such as (but not limited to):
+• If the page title contains non-Latin characters such as (but not limited to):

 • German Umlauts